jensbrak/pi-py/README.md

 1. Python (https://www.python.org/)
 2. Invoke (https://www.pyinvoke.org/) - needed by Fabric)
 3. Paramiko (https://www.paramiko.org/) - needed by Fabric)
-4. Fabric (http://www.fabfile.org/) - needed by pippy for SSH
+4. Fabric (http://www.fabfile.org/) - needed by PIP-Py for SSH

 **Other dependendies**

-1. A script or url for updating the external IP for the dynamic dns provider used
+1. A script or URL for updating the external IP for the dynamic DNS provider used
-2. A router with SSH access enabled OR an external IP providing site
+2. A router with SSH access enabled (alternatively an URL for a web page providing external IP information)
-3. A linux system to run pippy from
+3. A (Linux) system to run PIP-Py from

 # Installation
 **NOTE: Make sure you understand the script somewhat before using it**

-1. If missing - install the dependencies for pippy,
+1. Dependencies: If missing - install the dependencies for PIP-Py
-2. Download pippy.py script and place it in a folder where it should be run (eg /usr/bin/, /usr/local/bin/ or ~/bin/)
+2. Script: Download PIP-Py.py script (pippy.py) and place it in a folder where it should be run (eg /usr/bin/, /usr/local/bin/ or ~/bin/)
-3. Make sure pippy has proper permissions set (eg chmod 755 pippy.py)
+3. Script permissions: Make sure PIP-Py has proper permissions set (eg chmod 755 pippy.py)
-4. Download pippy.router.json or pippy.externalpage.json (depnding on what kind of provider you choose to use) and place it in a folder of choice (eg /etc/ or ~/.pippy/)
+4. Settings selection: Download pippy.router.json or pippy.externalpage.json (deprnding on what kind of provider you choose to use) and place it in a folder of choice (eg /etc/ or ~/.PIP-Py/)
-5. Edit selected .json file to suit your selected provider (see Desciption below for details)
+5. Settings editing: Edit selected .json file to suit your selected provider (see Settings below for details)
-6. Make sure the paths pointed out in .json file is accessable and directories exists (see Description below for details).
+6. Directory permissions: Make sure the paths pointed out in .json file is accessible and directories exists (see Settings below for details).
-7. Make sure path pointed out in pippy for .json is accessible and directories exists (see Description below for details).
+7. Script editing: Make sure path pointed out in pippy.py for settings file (pippy.*.json is accessible and directories exists (see Settings below for details).
-8. Test the script by calling it directly, until it works as desired (eg ./pippy) Hint: remove file "pippy.save" to simulate IP change
+8. Script testing: Test the script by calling it directly, until it works as desired (eg ./pippy) Hint: remove file "pippy.save" to simulate IP change
-9. Add row to crontab to run the script as often as desired (see crontab on the web for instructions)
+9. Script scheduling: Add row to crontab to run the script as often as desired (see crontab on the web for instructions)

 # Description
-pippy is pretty basic: it will load settings from a json file and based on the settings use a provider to get external IP.
+PIP-Py is pretty basic: it will load settings from a json file and based on the settings use a provider to get external IP.
 If IP has changed since last check, an action is performed - once again as defined in settings.
+Two versions of the settings file is provided, one if using the script as indended by checking router, and another one if external page is used.
+See them as examples of the two approaches, you still need to edit and understand them. :)
+Basic logging is provided using a log file.
+Debug logging also provided.
+(See Settings below for details)

 # Settings (pippy.*.json)
-Details of the different settings in pippy.*.json and how they work:
+Details of the different settings in pippy.*.json and how they work below.
+Note: pippy.*.json denote either pippy.router.json or pippy.externalpage.json and should either be renamed to pippy.json or referenced by actual name in pippy.py

 `server: string:`

 *URI including 'http' OR an IP address*

-If server starts with 'http' pippy will try to get external IP from is an external web page.
+If 'server' starts with "http" PIP-Py will assume it represents a working address to a web page that prints the external IP.
-Assumption is that an IP is presented on that page representing external IP.

-If server does not start with 'http' pippy will try to get external IP from a router.
+If 'server' does not start with "http" PIP-Py will assume it represents a valid internal IP to a router with SSH access enabled.
-Assumption is that the setting is a local IP that points to a SSH enabled router from which to get the external IP from.

 `port: int`

 *SSH port used by router*

-Port to use for SSH connection (usually 22)
-Only relevant if server is a router with SSH.
+Only relevant if 'server' represents IP to a router with SSH.

 `user: string`

-*Username for SSH*
+*Username for SSH admin*

-The username for the admin of the router.
-Only relevant if server is a router with SSH.
+Only relevant if 'server' represents IP to a router with SSH.

 `password: string`

-*Password for SSH*
+*Password for SSH admin*

-The password for the admin of the router.
-Only relevant if server is a router with SSH.
+Only relevant if 'server' represents IP to a router with SSH.

 `matchip: string`

 *Regexp for IP match OR shell command(s) for getting IP*

-If server is a web page, pippy will use matchip as a regexp to parse the web page for external IP.
+If 'server' represents IP to arouter with SSH, PIP-Py will use 'matchip' as a command (possibly using pipes) to ask router for external IP.
-Assumption is that matchip is a valid AND escaped (double backslash) regexp.

-If server is a router with SSH, pippy will use matchip as a command (possibly using pipes) to ask router for external IP.
+If 'server' represents an adress to a web page, PIP-Py will use 'matchip' as a regexp to parse the web page for external IP.
-Assumption is that matchip is a valid command or series of commands supported by the router using SSH connection.
+Note: regexp needs to have double backslash.

 `action: string`

 *URI including 'http' OR a valid shell command*

+The action to use in order to update dyndns provider with new IP.

-If action starts with 'http' pippy will call the web page given by action as a result of a change of external IP.
+If 'action' starts with "http" PIP-Py will assume 'action' is a web page URI that will update dyndns provider with the new IP.

-If action does not start with 'http' pippy will run the comand given by action in a local shell as a result of a change of external IP.

-Assumption is that action is whatever is needed to actually update the dyndns provider with a new external IP.
+If 'action' does not start with "http" PIP-Py will assume 'action' is a script (with fully qualified path) that will update dyndns provider with the new IP.

-In other words: he key component for actually updating a dyndns provider with new IP is NOT covered here.
+Note: The web page or script functionality is NOT covered here, but remain the core functionality of PIP-Py.
+The dyndns provider should have API or other means to update its records.
+PIP-Py only provide functionality to get external IP and calling the selected update method given by the dyndns provider.

 *Example: I use Free DNS (http://freedns.afraid.org) and they provide personal URL (if you have account) that will update their records with a new IP.
 It looks something like this: http://freedns.afraid.org/dynamic/update.php?abcdef (just an example, non working I hope).
-This is what I use as action with pippy!*
+This is what I use as action with PIP-Py!*

 `logfile: string`

 *Fully qualified path to logfile*

-pippy will write IP changes to this file.
+PIP-Py will write IP changes to this file.
-If file is missing it will be created, but missing directories is not handled and will cause error.
+If file is missing it will be created, but missing directories or failed access is not handled and will cause error.

 `changeonly: bool`